guffab/Sandbox/README.md

 ### What is it built on? :wrench:

-Since their interface extends the `IEnumerator<T>` interface, all iterators implicitly support iteration through a foreach block (which is forward-only by definition).
+Since their interface extends both the `IEnumerator<T>` and `IEnumerable<T>` interface, all iterators implicitly support iteration through a foreach block (which is forward-only by definition).